 - FinanceRate: The interest rate paid on the money used in the cash flows.

 - ReinvestRate: The interest rate received on the reinvested cash flows.

 To practically understand how to use VBA MIRR function, you need to go through the below example where we have written a vba code by using it:

 Sub example_MIRR() Dim cF(0 To 9) As Double cF(0) = -1000 cF(1) = 213.6 cF(2) = 259.22 cF(3) = 314.6 cF(4) = 381.79 cF(5) = 463.34 cF(6) = 562.31 cF(7) = 682.42 cF(8) = 828.19 cF(9) = 1005.09 Range("A1").Value = MIRR(cF, 0.09, 0.08) End Sub

 In the above code, we have used MIRR to get the interest rate of return from an array (cF) in which we have an initial investment of -1000 and then all the cash returns in the next 9 years and we have also specified the finance rate and reinvest rate and it has returned 22% in the result.

-- If the array we supplied doesn’t have the one value in negative and one value in positive or not able to find results after 20 iterations, VBA will return a run-time 5 error.
+- If the array we supplied doesn’t have one value that is negative and one value is positive or not able to find results after 20 iterations, VBA will return a run-time 5 error.